Information about the people working on and using Raku

 #raku channel on

-freenode.net has always had a large presence with many developers, who are happy to provide support and answer questions, or just use it as a friendly place to hang out.
+libera.chat has a large presence with many developers, who are happy to provide support and answer questions, or just use it as a friendly place to hang out.
 Check out this IRC lingo resource for the abbreviations frequently used there.
 StackOverflow is also a great resource for asking questions and helping others with their Raku problems and challenges.
 More resources can be found in the raku.org community page.

 The IRC channel has some very interesting bots.
 This is a full list with the name of the bot, a link to more information and a short description.